 The Refugee Council of Australia made a submission to the Department of Immigration and Border Protection on its discussion paper in June.
 We have also published on its website submissions made by others to that consultation.

 A week after the current Bill was introduced into Parliament, on 22 June 2017, it was referred to the Senate Legal and Constitutional Affairs Committee for inquiry.
 Submissions closed on 21 July 2017.
-The Committee is due to report on 4 September 2017.
+The Committee reported on 5 September 2017.

 RCOA welcomes the opportunity to express its profound concerns about the Australian Citizenship Legislation Amendment (Strengthening the Requirements for Australian Citizenship and Other Measures) Bill 2017 (the Bill).
 We strongly recommend that this Bill should not be passed.